vunam/react-express-mongo-datacharts/readme.md

 ## Thoughts

-The reason why I built the project this way is because I think this would be the best approach if the project would grew with more data, users and functionality.
-The easiest way was to built a proxy api, which would be enough for the requirements.
-But I think relaying the API is a bad practice and it's not necessary since the data is added daily and we need to store the data anyway so several API calls.
+It took me 4-5 hours to complete.
+The fastest way was to built a proxy api, which would be enough for the requirements, but the reason why I built the project this way is because I think this would be the best approach if the project would grew with more data, users and functionality.
+I think relaying the API is a bad practice and it's not necessary since the data is added daily and we need to store the data anyway.